 - Some breathalyzers will not work if the surrounding temperature is below the freezing point.
 Therefore, it's advisable not to store it in your car during winter nights.

 - Check the product manual for the best usage practices.
 While some breathalyzers have self-calibration mechanisms, others need to be sent back for recalibration once a year.
 Other devices have a steep learning curve; understanding how to use them will go along the way helping you get accurate BAC readings consistently.

 A: Well, this depends entirely on the type of breathalyzer you buy.
 Fuel cell breathalyzers are considered to be highly accurate.
 Semiconductor types, on the other hand, are considered to be little more than a novelty toy.

 Q: How should I use my portable breathalyzer?

 A: Check your user manual before attempting to use a breathalyzer.
-For best results, wait 20 minutes after drinking or eating anything before you test.
+For best results, wait 20 minutes after drinking or eating anything before you test your BAC.
 Avoid using alcohol-based mouthwashes or testing in high winds or enclosed spaces.
 Blowing smoke into the mouthpiece will damage the sensors.

 Q: How often do breathalyzers need recalibration?

 A: All portable breathalyzers will come calibrated and ready for use.
 Check the user manual for instructions on calibration.
 Normally, the manufacturers will give instructions on how often the device needs to be recalibrated to guarantee the accuracy of readings.
 Most devices will need recalibration after 365 days or more if used frequently.